kiba/Writings/fac/chp12_a_different_perspective.md

 "I am not sure why you are so terrified about Earth.
 It's not a crime.
 In fact, I know at least two people from Earth."

 "Who?
 Where?
 How?"
 My mind turned to Mechatron and their rulers.
 They were a complete anomaly.
 I couldn't find any indication that they were from Earth.
-It might be because I forgot the English language entirely when I reincarcerated.
+It might be because I forgot the English language entirely when I reincarnated.

 "You will answer truthfully, before I answer that question."